novalingua/hongphuctran77.github.io/content/post/sample-essays/range-of-subjects/index.md

 ---
-title: Should students study a wide range of subjects?
+title: Should students study a wide range of subjects? - Sample
 date: 2023-02-04
 description: In some countries, secondary schools aim to provide a general education across a range of subjects.
 In others, children focus on a narrow range of subjects related to a particular career.
 Which do you think is appropriate in today’s world?
 (Education)
 cover: